aborroy/alfresco-genai/genai-stack/README.md

 Modify environment variables in `.env` file to specify your preferences.

 ```
+# Choose any of the on premise models supported by ollama
+LLM=mistral
+LLM_VISION=llava

-SUMMARY_LANGUAGE=Brazilian # Any language name supported by LLM
+ # Any language name supported by chosen LLM
+SUMMARY_LANGUAGE=English
-SUMMARY_SIZE=120 # Number of words for the summary
+# Number of words for the summary
+SUMMARY_SIZE=120
-TAGS_NUMBER=3 # Number of tags to be identified for classification
+# Number of tags to be identified with the summary
+TAGS_NUMBER=3
 ```

 # Develop